 Healthy apple crisp with granola is a no refined sugar spin on the traditional fall dessert.
 Made with no butter and without brown sugar.
 Simple & easy to bake in just 45 minutes!
 Gluten free, dairy free and vegan and less than 150 calories per serving!

 With temperatures dropping and fall on its way, it's time to break out all of the classic apple and pumpkin desserts.
 Whether it's pumpkin or apple pie, baked healthy desserts are one of the best things about the autumn season (like these apple cider donuts!)

 - Lots of apples from apple picking or the farmer's market?
 This is the best of the best crisps you can make when there are leftover apples around (also try these pie or nacho recipes!)

-- Easy & versatile for lots of holidays and celebrations - Christmas, Thanksgiving, summer picnic and cookout guests will love this healthy apple crisp.
-You can also swap out the fruit and use strawberries, blueberries, pears, plums, rhubarb or peaches - whatever is in season.
+- This healthy apple crisp is easy & versatile for lots of holidays and celebrations - Christmas, Thanksgiving, summer picnic and cookout guests will love this healthy apple crisp.
+You can also swap out the fruit and use strawberries, blueberries, raspberries, pears, plums, rhubarb or peaches - whatever is in season.

 - Made with no flour, rather with whole grains, less sugar and wholesome ingredients making it perfect for dessert, snack or breakfast!

 Here are the ingredients you need to make this recipe.
 Reference the recipe card at the bottom for exact measurements and the notes below for substitution ideas.

 - Granola: I used my vanilla almond granola for this recipe or store-bought works well too!

 - Apple pie spice: you can swap for cinnamon or pumpkin spice if you do not have this.
 You can always add in your favorite fall spices like cinnamon, ginger, pumpkin spice, allspice and more.